WinstonKamau/opencart-deployment-script/README.md

     - Edit the config.php and admin/config.php files as shown below:
 ![Storage-Instructions](docs/images/admin-security-requirements.png)

-7. You can now use the application and install data by visiting the admin page on /admin/
+7. You can now use the application and install data by visiting the admin page on /admin/.
+Get more documentation from https://www.opencart.com/